 Seeking Medical Help for Mental Illness

-Seeing a primary care giver is the first step toward diagnosing and treating mental health problems.
+Seeing a primary caregiver is the first step toward diagnosing and treating mental health problems.
 However, many types of mental illness require expert attention.
 In addition to prescriptions, seeing a psychiatrist may be part of a treatment plan.

 Psychiatrists are typically the ones who prescribe medications.
 They may also provide services such as psychotherapy.
 Psychiatric care and treatments are approved healthcare expenses.

-Keep in mind that most anti-depressants are available in generic form, and generic prescriptions usually cost less than their brand name counterparts.
+As mentioned above, some mental illness treatments include prescription medication.
+Remember that most anti-depressants are available in generic form, and generic prescriptions usually cost less than their brand-name counterparts.
 Talk with your healthcare provider about generic medication options.